Municipal Branding & Coat of Arms

 The background, or heraldic "field", is green representing the rich Delta lands.
 In the centre is a silver sun disc enclosed by a silver triangle symbolizing the Greek letter "Delta".

-Above the shield is a mural coronet in Canada's national colours, the special sign granted by Lord Lyon to all District Municipalities.
+Above the shield is a mural coronet in Canada's national colours.
+The mural coronet is a special sign to represent communities of residents.
 Above the coronet, rising from a wreath of Delta's livery colours, silver and green, is a symbol of water based commerce and industry, a silver ship's wheel.
 The supporters, flanking either side of the shield, represent the foundation industry of Delta, agriculture, and its continuing importance to the Municipality.
 Two silver horses with manes and hooves of gold also symbolize the Communities strength and power.
 Each horse is further distinguished with a collar bearing symbols of two industries, fishing and grain growing.

 The compartment on which the shield and supporters stand is a visual metaphor for Delta's geographic situation.
 The green fields bordered by the sea are "charged", on the left with a symbol for the Fraser River and on the right by a representation of Boundary Bay.
 Above the whole design is the motto, created by Dan Neil (an employee with the Corporation of Delta 1975 - 2009) "Ours to Preserve by Hand and Heart", a continuing invitation to citizens to conserve and strengthen Delta's special qualities.